The After School Learning Centers:

 *We recycle!
 We are doing our part to be earth healthy!
 Your non-wearable clothing and shoes is recycled & reused, being turned in carpet padding, car insulation, rags and more!
 Now we are looking at projects & art that can be done with old t-shirts.
 Stay tuned!

-215 people worked 354 "shifts" this year in work experience through county programs, disabled adults through two programs, those completing community service hours that receive training while at our facility, dignity based work programs, and volunteers.
+*Over 200 people worked 350+ "shifts" this year in work experience through county programs, disabled adults through two programs, those completing community service hours that receive training while at our facility, dignity based work programs, and volunteers.

-*We completed our 3rd semester English Language Classes (ESL) through a partnership with Central Unified, and our site was at capacity.
-15+ adults committed to the 3 days a week classes for the spring 2015 semester.
+*We completed our 3rd year of English Language Classes (ESL) through a partnership with Central Unified, and our site was at capacity.
+20 adults were enrolled and 15+ adults completed the 3 days a week classes.
 These are mostly parents of our Afterschool children and they want to understand the language better to help their children more.
-In the spring, 11 students received certificates of completion- 4 on on their 3rd eyar of learning English!
+In the spring, 11 students received certificates of completion- 4 on on their 3rd year of learning English!
 Way to go students and teacher Melinda!